“Swimming on Land”

 Cultivating Jin.
 One of the main goals in T’ai-Chi-Ch’uan practice is to develop what is called jin as opposed to li (see article explaining the distinction between jin and li).
 Li is the kind of muscular action to which most of us are habituated and involves contraction of muscles.
 Jin is quite different and much harder to cultivate, especially because recognition of the difference between the two kinds of strength is so elusive.
 Jin is unified, refined, relaxed, non-contractive, and expansive.
 In what follows, we will refer to jin as “expansive strength.”

-To see a truly impressive use of expansion in doing Taijiquan movement, please watch the first 5 minutes of this youtube.com video of Wang Shu-jin.
+To see a truly impressive use of expansion in doing T’ai-Chi movement, please watch the first 5 minutes of this youtube.com video of Wang Shu-jin.

 Note: For many tasks in daily life, contractive muscular action is appropriate.
-In T’ai-Chi-Ch’uan movement, however, we seek to cultivate a specialized, alternative kind of relaxed, expansive strength suitable for cultivating health and, for those so inclined, for training the martial aspect of T’ai-Chi-Ch’uan.
+Contraction is especially good for generating large movement and a large amount of force for a short period of time.
+In T’ai-Chi movement, however, we seek to cultivate a specialized, alternative kind of relaxed, expansive strength suitable for cultivating health and, for those so inclined, for training the martial aspect of T’ai-Chi-Ch’uan (Taijiquan).

 Advantages of Use of Expansive Strength

 Cultivating Ch’i.
-If the muscles are as contraction-free as possible, the movements of muscle, gland, and organ cells are not restricted, and transport of blood is not limited.
-However, the cellular stimulation resulting from use of expansive strength adds additional, important health benefits.
+When the muscles are in a state of contraction, the transport of blood and the movements of muscle, gland, and organ cells are restricted.
+However, the cellular stimulation resulting from use of expansive strength adds additional, important health benefits beyond those of simply relaxing muscles.
 I have written about the idea that ch’i is very closely related to neural stimulation of cells, which causes beneficial micro-movement of them and assists in their absorption of oxygen and nutrients and elimination of waste (see article: A Biological Interpretation of Ch’i).
 If the idea that ch’i is related to neural cellular stimulation is correct, then increasing neural stimulation in the absence of muscular contraction results in a corresponding increase in ch’i and a stepped-up cellular absorption of nutrients and oxygen, a more-efficient release of toxic waste products, and an increased ability for the cells to distribute their contents optimally.

 Educating Neural Pathways.
 Imagining moving against resistance in practicing T’ai-Chi involves the constantly changing, moment-by-moment sending, receiving, and processing of neural information.
 Doing so leads to educating neural pathways for coordinated, quick, efficient, and appropriate responses to new situations.
 Practicing electrifying and expanding your limbs and trunk will increase your alertness and noticeably shorten your processing and response times.